UAW to unveil new plan to organize Mercedes-Benz Alabama plant

-DETROIT (Reuters) - The United Auto Workers union said on Thursday it will announce as soon as next week a plan to organize workers at the Daimler AG (DAIGn.DE) Mercedes-Benz plant in Alabama.
+DETROIT, June 5 (Reuters) - The United Auto Workers union said on Thursday it will announce as soon as next week a plan to organize workers at the Daimler AG Mercedes-Benz plant in Alabama.

 Gary Casteel, the union’s newly elected secretary-treasurer, said the UAW will reveal its plan for workers at the Daimler plant in Tuscaloosa, Alabama “probably in the coming week.”